Thursday PM Forecast: strong thunderstorms possible into Friday morning

 Here are some reminders about each to keep you ready for anything that comes --> https://t.co/veToyejct6 pic.twitter.com/dkPQ399pxv

 The Explanation: A strong upper level trough of low pressure will push into the region tonight.
 A cold front will form over Texas while a warm front develops over the northern Gulf of Mexico.
-Looking at the ingredients for strong thunderstorms, the overall setup favors a solid 2/5 “slight risk” for severe weather.
+Looking at the ingredients for strong thunderstorms, the overall setup favors a 3/5 “enhanced risk” for severe weather.
 At the surface, warmth and moisture will combine to create surface instability early Friday morning.
 In the low levels of the atmosphere, southwest winds will be strong enough to create modest wind shear.
 While a little less than ideal over the local area, in the upper levels of the atmosphere, strong winds will allow divergence, which promotes thunderstorm development and maintenance.
 The greatest overlap of wind shear and instability and therefore threat for tornadoes will come between 2am – 8am south of the Louisiana/Mississippi state line.
 North of that, some stable air near the surface may limit the threat for tornadoes but gusty wind and hail will be possible in the stronger storms.
 Overall, activity should quickly wrap up after 9am Friday.
 Much drier air will move into the region after this, rapidly ending precipitation and clearing skies through the remainder of the day.
 Another fast moving upper level disturbance will jet through on Saturday but with the cold front well offshore and much drier air in the atmosphere, mainly clear skies will continue.
 An upper level ridge will briefly build over the area on Sunday leading to more sunshine and warmer temperatures.
 This ridge will quickly migrate east of the area on Monday and onshore flow will return moisture to the area Monday night.
 Another upper level trough of low pressure will enter the region on Tuesday.
 This system will be slower moving with deeper moisture and strong winds aloft in place, the setup may become favorable for gusty thunderstorms and downpours.

 --Josh